 Attacking Without AnnounceNobody knows, but everything is allowed

-On the other hand, these benefits bring new dangers that we never imagined before: Can the buyer modify the product price before paying for it?
+However, these benefits bring new possible dangers: Can the buyer modify the product price before paying for it?
 Can an employee know the salary changes of his coworkers?
 Can board minutes be read by members of the labor union?
 Can a guest get network administrator passwords?
-From an outside cafeteria, could someone connect to the enterprise network, turn on a mic on the manager’s computer and listen to conversations?
-Can a client modify the web page of my company?
+Can someone connect to the enterprise network, turn on a mic on the manager’s computer, and listen to conversations?
+Can a client modify the website of my company?
 Can I check the medical record of another person from the internet?
-Is it possible to deny the transaction service of a financial entity from my personal computer?

-The question “how secure is my organization?” is answered by doing real (well meant) attacks; this goes by many names: ethical hacking, penetration tests, and red teaming, among others.
-Regardless of how we name them and their technical differences, the first policy we recommend is:
+The question “how secure is my organization” is answered by doing real (well meant) attacks; this goes by many names: ethical hacking, penetration tests, and red teaming, among others.
+The first policy we recommend is:

 Continuous attacks on your organization, in order to find vulnerabilities that allow malicious attackers to take control of your information.
 Continuous means that these exercises must be performed with a specific frequency (quarterly, biannual, etc.) and must be immovable.
-When this policy isn’t clear, organizations tend to stop further attacks after the first exercise with the excuse of being unable to fix the vulnerabilities found on the previous cycle.
-It’s not necessary to argue about the naivety of this way of thinking.
-Once your organization’s policies evolve into periodic exercises of continuous attacks, the next policy is to do them quietly and unexpectedly, ergo,
+When this policy isn’t clear, organizations tend to stop further attacks with the excuse of being unable to fix the vulnerabilities found on the previous cycle.
+Once your organization’s policies evolve into periodic exercises of continuous attacks, the next policy is to do them quietly and unexpectedly.

 Zero knowledge attacks.
-It makes no sense that the ones who attack (red team) perform the test when the defenders (blue team) are aware of the time and place of these intrusions, in the same way, it is absurd for red team members to report advances or ask for permission (in the scope of these attacks) from blue team members, someone within the organization that could have links with defense software/hardware vendors or bosses that might be compromised.
-In order to know with certainty the security level of your company, these exercises must be as close to reality as possible, and in real life a malicious attacker will not notify when, how and where it might attack, what techniques they are/will be using, what the penetration level is, what machines are owned by the attacker and what information was disclosed.
+It makes no sense that the ones who attack (red team) perform the test when the defenders (blue team) are aware of the time and place of these intrusions.
+It’s absurd for red team members to report advances or ask for permission (in the scope of these attacks) from blue team members, someone within the organization that could have links with defense software/hardware vendors or bosses that might be compromised.
+In order to know with certainty the security level of your company, these exercises must be as close to reality as possible.
+In real life a malicious attacker will not notify when, how and where he might attack, what techniques he might be using, what the penetration level is, what machines he owns, and what information has been disclosed.
 Because of this, we must maintain a minimum privilege information disclosure about the test, it should be only known by the minimum quantity of personnel.
-This policy is known as zero knowledge policy.Figure 1.
-Security Exercises: Red team vs Blue Team
+This is known as zero knowledge policy.Figure 1.
+Security Exercises: Red team vs Blue team

 This policy implies that the ones responsible for the security of the organizations shouldn’t be the ones who organize and coordinate an ethical hacking test, given the tendency that, with the information of the attack, they prepare for it unrealistically, limit the scope of the attack to strong zones and filter critical vulnerabilities to their managers to avoid risking their current positions.
-Even though it’s now a trend to have Purple Teams, a combination of attackers and defenders, we should define our objective clearly: knowing precisely my security level.
-The existence of these mixed team creates the possibility of polluting the test results because this team creates a conflict of interest on the organizational design of the company.
+Even though it’s now a trend to have Purple Teams, a combination of attackers and defenders, we should define our objective clearly: knowing precisely the security level.
+The existence of these mixed teams creates the possibility of polluting test results because these teams create conflict of interest on the organizational design of the company.

 Proceeding with the last policy brings an outstanding advantage: knowing the real detection and reaction skills of your organization in the event of an attack.
 If the blue team doesn’t know if the attacker is a “white hat” hacker (the ones on red teams are these type of hackers) or a “black hat” hacker (a malicious one), they will always be in a state of alert, and will respond according to the defined procedures until the end: blocking, reporting, incident handling, etc. This is our third policy:

-The direct implication of the last two policies: zero knowledge and react until the end, is our next policy:
+The direct implication of the last two policies is our next policy:

 Total intrusion: The red team must have a complete authorization on paper, email and all forms of legal protection, from the highest authority of the company (CEO or manager) to do any offensive tactic, i.e., get any information, modify any data, access any workstation, shut any service down, all should be allowed to ensure maximum criticity and compromising the security on the highest level.
 If this policy isn’t in place, the red team that you hired will have their hands tied and not be allowed to find real vulnerabilities, explore real paths that a malicious attacker might walk and show you your real security flaws.
 In the end, if on the ethical hacking tests they don’t find anything significant, it surely will be due to the limitations that you imposed on the red team, and your doubts on whether your security is real or fake will rise.
 As a final point, we want to invite you to one of the most forgotten aspects of the ethical hacking tests, we call it the: